appwrite/playground-for-node/README.md

 4. Update project_id, endpoint, secret key by copied from the console in app.js file where stated.
 5. Install dependencies using either NPM (`npm install`) or Yarn (`yarn install`)
 5. Execute the command `node app.js`
-6. You will see the JSON response in the console.
+6. You will see the JSON response in the console.and this is very helpfull.

 ### API Covered in Playground.
 * Create Collection